Migrate to Warp from Windows Terminal Warp on Windows covers everything you use Windows Terminal for today, including profiles, PowerShell, color schemes, and keybindings, with Agent Mode and blocks on top. This page walks through the migration. ## What Warp can help transfer Warp doesn't have a one

 Section titled “Profiles”Windows Terminal uses profiles to group shell, theme, starting directory, and font together.
 Warp doesn’t have a single profile concept; instead, match each dimension separately:

-- Shell - Settings > Features > Session.
+- Shell - Configure from Settings > Features > Session in the Warp app.

-- Starting directory - Settings > Features > Session > Working directory.
+- Starting directory - Configure Working directory from Settings > Features > Session in the Warp app.

-- Font family, size - Settings > Appearance > Text, fonts, & cursor.
+- Font family and size - Configure from Settings > Appearance > Text, fonts, & cursor in the Warp app.

-- Color scheme - Settings > Appearance > Themes.
+- Color scheme - Configure from Settings > Appearance > Themes in the Warp app.
 Translate your Windows Terminal color scheme into a custom Warp theme using the same 16 ANSI color values.

 - Reusable layouts - create a tab config for each workflow that used to be a profile.